dishant26201/sleep-analytics-pipeline/README.md

 # Sleep Stage Classification from EEG Signals

+An end-to-end machine learning pipeline for classifying sleep stages (Wake, N1, N2, N3, REM) from overnight EEG recordings using the Sleep-EDF dataset.

 ## Abstract

 My interest in sleep research began while working at Corkum LABS at Dalhousie University, a group focused on developing non-invasive treatments for insomnia through e-health applications.
 While brainstorming project ideas to apply my machine learning (ML) skills, I came across an article from the University of Toronto about combining neuromodulation devices with ML to treat sleep disorders.
 This inspired me to build a sleep stage classification model.